Treats moderately to severely active rheumatoid arthritis. Also treats neonatal-onset multisystem inflammatory disease (NOMID).

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to anakinra, or if you have any type of infection.
+Do not use this medicine if you have had an allergic reaction to anakinra or E. coli-derived proteins.

 How to Use This Medicine